shivathapaa/Nepali-Date-Picker/README.md

 If you are familiar with the Material3 Date Picker then you will find it very similar, and you can adapt it with little to no time.

-This library puts Nepali Calendar in light as OpenSource for developers involved in both Android and/or iOS and/or KMP.
+This library puts Nepali Calendar in light as OpenSource for developers involved in both Android and/or iOS and/or KMP (JVM, JS, Wasm).

 You can use this library independent to any platform or in common Kotlin Multiplatform code.